cstrahan/capnp-ruby/README.md

 end
 ```
 # RPC Client Example
-note, both the schema file, client example and the server example can be found in lib/tests as a minitest.
+note: the schema file, client example and the server example can be found in lib/tests as a minitest.
 ```ruby

 module Hydra extend CapnProto::SchemaLoader